mravanini/mammography-workshop/workflow/README.md

 Congratulations!
 You have created your first Machine Learning Workflow.

 **Step 12:** To test it, click "Start execution".
 The workflow should take about 10 minutes to complete.
-If everything works, at the end you will see the following image, with all the green steps:
+If successful, at the end you will see the following image, with all the steps colored in green:

 ![Image](./images/Figure_11.png)

+Let's go back to the lab by clicking [here](/../../#6---step-functions)